mantielero/occt.nim/README.md

 # Status
 Preliminar status.
 Some of the examples currently compiles and run.
 But the coverage of the library still is pretty low.

+# TODO
+- [ ] To fix some decissions taken early in the project

+  - [ ] Make the wrapper folder "flatter"

+    The idea is to remove the nesting of the packages within the toolkits.
+It is difficult to find the packages as it is.

+    Some examples are: `breptools` and `brepcheck`.

+  - [ ] To revert the original names of some classes.

+    In particular, within the package `gp`.
+For example, to go back from `PntObj` into `gp_Pnt`.